opencpn-radar-pi/radar_pi/flatpak/README.md

       $ make flatpak-build
       $ make flatpak-pkg

+Build produces a plugin tarball and metadata file, to be used with the new plugin installer available from 5.2.0.
+See the README.md in top directory.

 The actual version built depends on the source stanza in the end of the yaml file.
 By default, the tip of the master branch is used.

-BUGS: As of today, building against the flathub version does not work since the headers are stripped.
-Until fixed, build and install the opencpn flatpak version locally as documented in flatpak/README.md
+NOTE: As of today building against the flathub version does not work unless the .yaml file is patched, see comments in file.
+The long story is that the development headers are unavailable in the flathub version, but exists in the nightly builds.